s-carmack/carmack-portfolio/critique-by-design.md

 Respondant 2 | Male | 25-35 | PhD Student
 Respondant 3 | Female | 25-35 | Librarian

-Each person was asked a series of six open-ended questions.
+Each person was asked a series of six open-ended questions:
+1. Can you tell me what these visualizations are about?
+2. Can you describe what each graph is telling you?
+3. Did you find anything confusing or unclear?
+If yes, what did you notice?
+4. Did you find yourself wanting more of less of something?
+5. Did the different graphs work independently and together?
+If not, what did you notice?
+6. Any other thoughts and suggestions?

 Responses were gathered using email, Marco Polo, and in-person interviews.

 After analyzing all three, the primary feedback for change revolved around the **Visualization 1 Redesign** and then the data itself.

+Respondant 1 said:

 Additional feedback was generally positive.
 The most common notes regarded positive reactions to the color schemes and their coordination.
 There was also a positive response for the font selection and progression of the visualizations.